 Though attending a virtual conference doesn’t come with handshakes, a plethora of business cards, and the hustle and bustle of the a.m. coffee lines, it should not be discounted as a great way to form meaningful relationships and learn new strategies to accelerate your business.
 In fact, they provide advantages such as access to a wider breadth of content, more accessible cost, and not having to compromise on family time.
 Not to mention, they are a great alternative for introverted professionals to network while still feeling comfortable in their own space.

-In preparation for Mega Camp 2020 (which you can still register for below!), Outfront chatted with four agents to discuss their top tips for making the most out of virtual conferences.
+In preparation for Mega Camp 2020, Outfront chatted with three agents to discuss their top tips for making the most out of virtual conferences.
 Here is what they had to say:

 Downey, California-based Monica Rivera began as an agent before moving into a productivity coach role and a market center team leader.
 As lockdowns began earlier this year, she managed to shift her business to a virtual environment quickly and has been successfully bringing more people to Keller Williams than ever before – so she knows a thing or two about building relationships in the digital world.